Understanding Overparametrization in Survival Models through Interpolation: Introduction

+The first question concerns the existence of interpolation: as model capacity increases, does a well-defined interpolation threshold exist?
+This issue has been relatively well studied in linear models, random-feature models, and certain ensemble methods~\citep{hastie2022surprises,bach2024double_descent_random_projections}.
+The second question asks whether test loss exhibits a second descent once interpolation is achieved.
+When the second descent exists, the third question concerns whether the post-interpolation test loss can fall below the minimum of the classical U-shaped risk curve.
+To date, the second and the third questions remain theoretically unresolved in general, except in highly structured settings such as minimum-norm linear regression~\citep{hastie2022surprises,bach2024double_descent_random_projections} and kernel regression (including its neural tangent kernel equivalence), where this behavior can be rigorously derived under specific assumptions on the data-generating mechanism and model misspecification~\citep{hastie2022surprises}.
+For more complex model families, including deep neural networks and random forests, general theoretical conclusions remain open.

-While double-descent has been extensively studied in regression and classification, its behavior under survival analysis remains largely unknown.
-It is unclear whether survival models follow the canonical pattern shown in Figure~\ref{fig:combined}(a), where the test loss decreases again beyond the interpolation threshold and falls below the initial sweet-spot level.
-Alternatively, they may exhibit other patterns illustrated in Figure~\ref{fig:combined}(b), such as Pattern~A, where the loss continues to rise with increasing capacity, or Pattern~B, where it declines after interpolation but remains above the sweet-spot level.
+While double-descent has been studied in regression and classification, its behavior under survival analysis remains largely unknown.
+It is unclear whether survival models follow the canonical pattern shown in Figure~\ref{fig:combined}a, where the test loss decreases again beyond the interpolation threshold and falls below the initial sweet-spot level.
+Alternatively, they may exhibit other patterns illustrated in Figure~\ref{fig:combined}b, such as Pattern~A, where the loss continues to rise with increasing capacity, or Pattern~B, where it declines after interpolation but remains above the sweet-spot level.
+These ambiguities motivate a more careful examination of interpolation itself, including its definition and existence, as a foundational step toward understanding double-descent behavior and over-parametrization in survival analysis.